-Under his leadership, the $3.0 billion flagship university for the Commonwealth of Kentucky has gained significant momentum in fulfilling its multi-faceted mission of teaching, research, service and health care.
+Dr. Eli Capilouto became the 12th President of the University of Kentucky July 1, 2011.
+Under his leadership, the Commonwealth's flagship and land grant research university has grown from $2.7 billion to $4.2 billion in total operations and has gained significant momentum in fulfilling its multi-faceted mission of teaching, research, service and health care.

 President Capilouto has led an eight-year, $2.6 billion transformation of the campus, aimed at enriching the living-learning experience of UK's students, ensuring their success; strengthening the University's research infrastructure dedicated to solving Kentucky's most intractable health and economic challenges; and expanding UK HealthCare's capacity to teach, heal, and serve.
 Through partnerships with the private sector, increased philanthropy and effective financial management, UK is self-financing the vast majority of this aggressive infrastructure development.

 Under his leadership, the priorities outlined in the Strategic Plan and the innovation of the campus has resulted in historic student success, a dynamic research enterprise, a sophisticated health care operation capable of serving more patients with increasingly complex needs and continued service to the people of Kentucky.
 The progress on the campus is resulting in a high-quality workforce and improved well-being for the Commonwealth UK has served for more than 150 years.